CakeDC/cakephp-api/docs/Documentation/overview.md

 There are two ways to action business logic.

-First way is define `action` method in user's action class, where argument are named same as input api endpoint parameters. (like in was enterprise plugin).
+First way is to define `action` method in user's action class, where arguments are named the same as input api endpoint parameters (similar to what was dones in the enterprise plugin).

-In other case action logic should located in `execute` method.
-In this case method does not accept any parameters and user should interact with
+Another way is to have action logic located in `execute` method.
+In this case, method does not accept any parameters the user should interact with.

 ### Validation

-If action require input data validation it must overload ```validates()``` method that returns boolean result of validation or could throw ```ValidationException```.
-Such methods like index, or view obviously don't require any validation in it's lifecycle, and returns ```true``` by default.
+If action requires input data validation, then it must overload ```validates()``` method that returns boolean result of validation, or could throw ```ValidationException```.
+Methods like index, or view, do not require any validation in their lifecycle, and returns ```true``` by default.

-Please note, that action validation is not the same as model level validation.
-The action validation purpose is to validate action input data and check it correctnes and consistence, and in case it is invalid prevent stop action execution.
+NOTE:  action validation is not the same as model level validation.
+The purpose of action validation is to validate action input data and check the correctness and consistency.
+In case it is invalid, it would prevent stop action execution.

 ### Action flow events